 Through green mountains, the bus zoomed, whizzed, and turned, up, down, and around the southern Guatemalan highlands on a perfectly paved road, seemingly never slowing down.

-That bus ride from Chimaltenango to Los Encuentros wasn’t bumpy, but because of the super sharp turns the driver made without slowing down, it was one of the roughest rides of my life.
+The ride from Chimaltenango to Los Encuentros wasn’t bumpy, but because of the super sharp turns the driver made without slowing down, it was one of the roughest rides of my life.
 This is not an exaggeration.

 ¡Los Encuentros!

-From the back of the bus, outside, with very narrow space between that bus and another bus next to it, I yelled to the conductor getting out at the front.
+From the back of the bus, outside, with narrow space between that bus and another bus next to it, I yelled to the conductor getting out at the front.

 ¡Mi mochila esta arriba!